 I’ve been in the public eye for the last 5 years.
 I get abuse every single day too, but I’d imagine it’s not a tenth of what Diane gets.
 But let me tell you about it, and you can multiply it by ten to get some idea.
 Not much of an idea, as it’s not happening to you, but try.

 Online abuse has made me suicidal more than once.
 I have taken the pills.
 I have stood on the train bridge.
 I have been driven insane.
 I have had periods where I have been unable to work because I am such a wreck from sustained hatred and vitriol.
 I have lost work.
 I have been literally driven insane by hatred from strangers.
-It interrupts, it diverts, it permeates, it seeps in, you bullying bastards.
+It interrupts, it diverts, it permeates, it seeps in, you bullying horrors.
 It’s there when you’re reading bedtime stories to your kids.
 It strangles you in your sleep.
 It follows you in your hand, in your head.
 It slowly destroys you from the inside, a rot starts to set in.
 You become scared to say anything, scared to be anyone.
 You hide.
 You cry.

 Imagine 30 years of getting up every day and putting your suit on and going back to work to make life better for your abusers despite them.